Solair World

 These can include financing, regulatory compliance, project management, and maintenance issues.

-The timeline for building a solar power plant depends on various factors, such as the size of the plant, the location.
+The timeline for building a solar power plant depends on various factors, such as the size of the plant, and the location.

 The availability of equipment and labor, and the regulatory environment.